Satisfactory Academic Progress

 Once this evaluation is completed, the process for students failing to maintain satisfactory academic progress:

-- The student is immediately disqualified from consideration for all forms of federal student aid for any future semester(s) of enrollment at NDNU.
+- The student is immediately disqualified from consideration for all forms of federal, state and institutional student aid for any future semester(s) of enrollment at NDNU.

 - This disqualification status is communicated to the student in writing by the NDNU Office of Financial Aid.